 What to expect?
 The church will be darkened.
 There will be English and Latin print-outs at the South and East entrances you may use as a guide.
 You may follow along with the guide or simply listen.
 People of any faith are welcome to attend.
 We are happy to have you!

-Extraordinary Form (Latin) Compline is sung at the Church of the Resurrection the first Sunday of every month at 7:00pm.
+Extraordinary Form (Latin) Compline is sung at the Church of the Resurrection at 7:00pm on special occasions.
+See the bulletin or our Facebook page for announcements.

 Vespers is prayed every Sunday at 6:30pm in the Church.